dwhenson/frontendmentor-planet-facts/notes.md

 -  Source looks bad if JS fails
 -  CSS show last .content if previous:not(target)
 -  Check with screen reader
--  Refactor SCSS to use extends
+-  Refactor
--  Refactor JS to remove function repetition
+   -  JS to remove function repetition
    -  Check all SCSS files used
    -  Check repetitive CSS => @extends or utility class
-   -  Check JS structure
       <!-- -  Double check style in head - is this the best place?
 Or Lower?? -->
             <!-- -  Separator is on top of underline in mobile view -->
             <!-- -  Border causing jank on mobile links, and impacted by border radius -->